bojanmilevski/confie/README.md

 TODO
 ```

-#### PRESETS
+#### GROUPS

-The "main" configuration file is able to point to presets:
+The "main" configuration file is able to point to groups:

 `~/.config/confie/config.toml`: